estheragbaje/Sprint-Challenge-State-Management-Smurfs/Answers.md

 That function receives the store’s dispatch method, which is then used to dispatch regular synchronous actions inside the body of the function once the asynchronous operations have completed.

-1. What is your favorite state management system you've learned and this sprint?
+5. What is your favorite state management system you've learned and this sprint?
 Please explain why!
+   I like the Context API combination with the reducer pattern.
+When set up right, it's very powerful and clean without a lot of boilerplate code throughout the app.
+The Context API is great for low-frequency updates (e.g. theme changes, user authentication).

+However, when I'm working on high frequency updates especially on larger apps, I'll use Redux.